raul23/equifax-data-breach/README.rst

   military were responsible, whether they were supposedly acting on their own or on state orders, or how it intends to bring them to a US court.
 [RT]_

-However, since it is from RT, people (especially in the US) will have a tendency to discard whatever they have to say because they are `"the Kremlin's foreign-language propaganda network"`_.
+Since it is from RT, people (especially in the US) will have a tendency to discard whatever they have to say because they are `"the Kremlin's foreign-language propaganda network"`_.

 Also `tom's guide`_ asked important questions about the DOJ `indictment`_